 The Guardian has recently named David as one of the top ten tweeters on sustainable leadership alongside Al Gore, Tim Cook - CEO of Apple, Sheryl Sandberg - Facebook's COO and Kumi Naidoo - the Heed of Greenpeace International.

-Natalie has a passion for corporate responsibility and sustainability issues and has more than fifteen years of experience in public private partnerships.
-Prior to joining HSH, she was with the Swire Group, managing group‐level corporate responsibility policies and strategies.
-The Swire Group is one of Hong Kong's leading listed companies, with diversified interests in five operating divisions: Property, Aviation, Beverages, Marine Services and Trading & Industrial.
+Prior to HSH, Natalie was with Swire Pacific Group, managing group‐level corporate responsibility policies and strategies.
+Swire is one of Hong Kong’s leading listed companies, with diversified interests in five operating divisions: Property, Aviation, Beverages, Marine Services and Trading & Industrial.
+She also served as Hong Kong staffer at APEC Business Advisory Council during her tenure with Hong Kong Trade Development Council, a quasi-government body promoting external trade for Hong Kong.

-Natalie is a Member of the Executive Committee of International Tourism Partnership and WWF Hong Kong Education Committee.
+Natalie serves on a number of government and industry committees in the area of sustainability and social responsibility.
 She is a Certified Carbon Auditor of The Association of Energy Engineers (AEE), and holds a Master’s degree in Corporate Environmental Governance from the University of Hong Kong.

 Aris is responsible for CISL’s open executive education programmes where he helps companies understand the implications and possibilities that sustainability creates for business.
 He is the global director for The Prince of Wales's Business & Sustainability Programme (BSP) which trains approximately 150 leaders from some of the world’s most influential organisations on global sustainability trends every year.
 Aris also contributes to CISL’s work on low-carbon transition, resource security, sustainable finance and new business models.